McForce/projectapp/ContractorChangesSD.md

-Business Requirement: have a button on the Opportunity that provides a view of all Contractor Changes associated with the Opportunity displaying the Contractor, their Cost and Budget percentage, and have a Budget Total at the bottom (total Cost) and do inline editing
+Business Requirement: a view the Opportunity record page that provides a view of all Contractor Changes associated with the Opportunity displaying the Contractor, their Cost and Budget percentage, and have a Budget Total at the bottom (total Cost) and do inline editing

 The user should be able to inline edit where they are able to Update the the Cost - that will update the Budget percentage (percentage of Opportunity’s Amount)